standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 only keep them until they are fourteen!
 But the young are cruel.”

-{68}“Ah, Miss Herrick, you will talk in your way to us,” said Mr. Merry.
+“Ah, Miss Herrick, you will talk in your way to us,” said Mr. Merry.
 “You know Miss Basden, do you not, Mr. Bentley?”